-- Use creative problem solving for a inspired and original solution
+- Use creative problem solving for an inspired and original solution

-- Document you design process and decision making
+- Document your design process and decision making

 - Explore and demonstrate at least one NEW digital skill

-These are all graphic poster designs of the same quote from Frederic Goudy, master type designer
+These are all graphic poster designs of the same quote from Frederic Goudy, a master type designer

 PROCESS REQUIREMENTS BELOW ARE STILL UNDER CONSTRUCTION